MSW Student Standards & Policies

 On the day exams are given, cell phones or “smart” phones of any kind are not allowed during the time an exam is given.
 If a student is observed using an electronic device during an exam, the student will be asked to leave the exam and will receive a score of zero.

-- Students must maintain a 3.0 grade point average (GPA) and satisfactory performance in all courses, including field practicum.
+• Students must maintain a 3.0 grade point average (GPA) and satisfactory performance in all courses, including practicum.
 A student whose grade point average (GPA) falls below 3.0 (B) will be placed on academic probation.

-- If a student is unable to competently perform within a field agency and/or there are documented concerns about the student’s professional behavior, the student can be suspended from field education and required to meet with the field education staff to assess and address the documented concerns.
+• If a student is unable to competently perform within a practicum agency and/or there are documented concerns about the student’s professional behavior, the student can be suspended from practicum education and required to meet with the practicum education staff to assess and address the documented concerns.

-- If a student is terminated from a field agency, based on the student’s actions, a U will automatically be assigned for the field course in which the student is enrolled at the time of termination.
-The student will be required to meet with the field education staff member to assess the student’s readiness for participating in future field education courses.
+• If a student is terminated from a practicum agency, based on the student’s actions, a U will automatically be assigned for the practicum course in which the student is enrolled at the time of termination.
+The student will be required to meet with the practicum education staff member to assess the student’s readiness for participating in future practicum education courses.

-- A student may not voluntarily terminate with an agency, without prior consultation and approval from the field liaison and/or the field office staff.
+• A student may not voluntarily terminate with an agency, without prior consultation and approval from the practicum liaison and/or the field office staff.

-- A student who receives more than one unsatisfactory (U) in a field practicum course will be dismissed from the MSW program.
+• A student who receives more than one unsatisfactory (U) in a practicum course will be dismissed from the MSW program.

 Although grades of D+ and lower are included in the computed grade point average, the university awards no credit toward the degree for courses in which the student receives a grade below C-.
 Students will also not receive credit for courses completed with a U. If such courses are required for the degree, the student will be required to take the courses again.